henrikstengaard/hst-amiga/src/Hst.Amiga/FileSystems/Pfs3/readme.md

 ## List entries

-Example of listing entries from current directory using a mounted PFS3 volume:
+Example of listing entries from current directory:
 ```
 var entries = await pfs3Volume.GetEntries();
 ```

 ## Change directory

-Example of changing current directory to relative path from current directory using a mounted PFS3 volume:
+Example of changing current directory to relative path from current directory:
 ```
 await pfs3Volume.ChangeDirectory("New Dir");
 ```

-Example of changing current directory to absolute path from root directory using a mounted PFS3 volume:
+Example of changing current directory to absolute path from root directory:
 ```
 await pfs3Volume.ChangeDirectory("/New Dir");
 ```

 ## Creating a directory

-Example of creating a directory in current directory using a mounted PFS3 volume:
+Example of creating a directory in current directory:
 ```
 await pfs3Volume.CreateDirectory("New Dir");
 ```

 ## Creating a file

-Example of creating a file in current directory using a mounted PFS3 volume:
+Example of creating a file in current directory:
 ```
 await pfs3Volume.CreateFile("New File");
 ```